How I battled my issues with body image

-Lily shares her story of how she struggled with her body image and the way it affected her mental health.
-If you’re struggling with your body image too, Lily has some tips and advice.
+Lily shares the story of how she struggled with her body image and the way it affected her mental health.
+If you’re struggling with your body image too, Lily and Laura have some tips and advice.

 Accepting my body involved many highs and lows.